Extension Social Media Guidelines & Best Practices

 These guidelines govern the publication of and commentary on social media by employees of the University of Arkansas Cooperative Extension Service (“UACES”) and its related entities.
 UACES employees may publish or comment via social media tools in accordance with these guidelines.
 UACES employees are subject to these guidelines to the extent they identify themselves or are recognized as a UACES employee and engage in the use of social media tools as part of their job.

-The Social Media Committee is a group of faculty and staff who meet regularly to discuss and plan UACES social media efforts.
-The committee researches and evaluates social media platforms, provides information on best practices, makes recommendations for training, advises when questions arise, and maintains the social media registry.
-The Social Media Committee is under the leadership of Amy Cole, Website Program Manager and Digital Principal.
+The Social Media Working Group is an ad hoc group of faculty and staff who meet regularly to discuss and plan UACES social media efforts.
+The working group researches and evaluates social media platforms, provides information on best practices, makes recommendations for training, advises when questions arise, and maintains the social media registry.
+The Social Media Working Group is under the leadership of Amy Cole, Website Program Manager and Digital Principal.

 Send questions, suggestions, or comments regarding social media to: Amy Cole, firstname.lastname@example.org